SouthernUncle/coffee.dev/README.md

     User
     	has many Review
+        has many Coffee
+        has many Roaster
+        has Role
+        has many Invitation

     Review
     	belongs to User
     	belongs to many Flavor
-    	has many Coffee
+    	belongs to Coffee
-    	has many Roaster
         has Parameter

     FlavorCategory